 - The shower gets its name from the former constellation Quadrans Muralis which is now part of Boötes.

 - Observers in the Northern Hemisphere are the best suited to view the Quadrantids.

 - Unlike other meteor showers that tend to stay at their peak for about two days, the peak period of the Quadrantids is only a few hours long

 Photographing the Quadrantid meteor shower

 Photographer Frank Kuszaj became an Astronomy Photographer of the Year winner in 2021 thanks to this unusual photograph of a meteor taken during the Quadrantid shower.
-But was it a 'lucky' shot?

 "I was shooting with two other friends on a cold January evening," he explains